jessecusack/academic-kickstart/content/project/DIMES/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-A multi year experiment to studying mixing and stirring in the Southern Ocean.
+A multi-year experiment to study mixing and stirring processes in the Southern Ocean.